(Tips from your Graduate Administrator!)

 - Once a defense date is established, the candidate must contact the Undergraduate Coordinator or the Chair's Assistant, who have the access to reserve a room for the defense meeting.

 - Committee members must have the dissertation at least FOUR full weeks prior to the defense.
 Committee members are to be provided with a hard copy of the manuscript, however, most prefer an electronic version.
-You should ask their preference.
+You should ask then for their preference.

-- The Graduate Coordinator completes the REQUIRED doctoral defense cards to be given to the candidate prior to the defense.
+- The Graduate Administrator completes the REQUIRED doctoral defense cards to be given to the candidate prior to the defense.
 These are SIGNED AT THE DEFENSE, however, a committee member can request to sign later, if he/she wishes to first see revisions.
 One card is to reflect the actual defense date, and the second card is signed when and if the thesis is approved.
 These cards can be held in the student’s file until needed for the defense, and then again if waiting for approval after any revisions have been made.

 - In addition to the Defense Cards, the student presents the ETD Approval Form to the committee for their signatures at the defense.
 Approval signatures of the advisor(s) are required after any revisions.